beeeeez/ptclinic/README.md

 ## Project Todos

-- Please make the font on the forms larger than it is now – we are getting old and need larger font… ☹
+- Please make the font on the forms larger than it is now – we are getting old and need larger font **Next Up**
-- Please make the Evaluation Visit printable.
+- Please make the Evaluation Visit printable. **WIP - Format issues**
-- Once the Follow Up form is saved, please make it visible by other users (not editable, but just viewable)
+- Once the Follow Up form is saved, please make it visible by other users (not editable, but just viewable) **Next Up**
+- **Test the program!**
+- **Clear out DB - Make copy of empty DB to have on standby / future**
+- Think about making a guide to help other people control the program in the future with relation to using the program in another setting without having to have us "set up the DB".
+Instruct how to add the `PTCLinic.accdb` file.